voschezang/coding-handbook/collaboration/scrum-guide.md

 Managers that spend their time firefighting.
 Micromanagement, PO without authority, too many dependencies.
 [Alienated](https://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation) developers that are unaware of the purpose of their work.
 A group of individuals rather than an aligned team.

+Schedule driven rather than business value driven.
+A bias for predefined dates and features.

 #### Product Owner